dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 ### 0101. 主题卡 —— The architecture rules are the same

-I’ve built a lot of apps.
-I’ve built a lot of systems.
-And from them all, and by taking them all into consideration, I’ve learned something startling.
+I've built a lot of apps.
+I've built a lot of systems.
+And from them all, and by taking them all into consideration, I've learned something startling.

 The architecture rules are the same!